maxelkins/iss-data-app/README.md

+# Max's notes

+- Started at 14:39
+- Finished tasks without styling at 15:55
+- Started styling at 15:55
+- Stop 17:06

 # RPF apprentice software engineer challenge

 This is a little application, written in [Ruby](https://ruby-lang.org), using the [Sinatra](https://sinatrarb.com/) framework.
 It allows users to see the whereabouts of the International Space Station, using the [OpenNotify APIs](http://api.open-notify.org/).